Blogging the Magna Carta #7

 King John of England was only days away from relieving the siege.
 Instead of maintaining a strategic position with a stronghold, he lost the province.
 He never forgave Fitz Walter and the hapless baron was reduced to levying a scutage from his own underlings to pay his ransom.
 He never forgave King John for this feudal slap in the face.
 Neither did Fitz Walter sign the Magna Carta because it did not call for King John’s removal from the throne at least, preferably his condemnation and execution.

-Clause 14 says that neither the king nor his barons could levy a scutage without common consent (except for those three instances mention above).
+Clause 14 says that neither the king nor his barons could levy a scutage without common consent (except for those three instances mentioned above).
 Which means, that by the rules of feudal warfare if a noble prisoner couldn’t raise the money (frequently they were too far in debt to the Jews) none of them could be ransomed, by king or friends without a meeting of the major barons, clergy, and landholders and their agreement.
 Enforced rules to play nice together.
 Your enemies won’t vote to pay for your release.

 In Fitz Walter’s case, if he’d been captured after the Magna Carta, King John could not have ransomed him without calling a meeting.
 Fitz Walter would have lost that request for money because he betrayed his king by surrendering without permission.
 He gave the enemy an advantage over his own king and feudal overlord.